TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 You're all set!
 Dive into ArtOfficial Studio and explore the frontier of AI creation.

-## How to update your Docker Image to the latest
+## How to Update your Docker Image to the Latest

 Just run the pull command again